zocker-160/ifm/doc/usage.rst

 On startup, IFM does the following.
 Firstly, the system initialization file is read.
 This sets defaults used by everyone.
 This file is called :file:`ifm-init.ifm`, and is found by searching a standard set of directories.
-You can prepend to this search path by setting the environment variable :envvar:`IFMPATH` to be a colon-separated list of directories.
+You can adjust the search path by setting the environment variable :envvar:`IFMPATH`.

 Then, if you have a personal initialization file, that is read.
 This file is found in the directory specified by your :envvar:`HOME` environment